subquery/subql/docs/run/run.md

 npm install -g @subql/node
 ```

-Once installed, you can can start a node
+Once installed, you can start a node with the following command:

 ```shell
 subql-node <command>